 Interestingly, magnesium has been shown to improve mood, reduce water retention and other symptoms in women with PMS.

-Magnesium is absolutely essential for good health.
+The health benefits of magnesium are many.
 The recommended daily intake is 400–420 mg per day for men and 310–320 mg per day for women.

 You can get it from both food and supplements.

 The following foods are good to excellent sources of magnesium: